graetzer/SGTabs/README.md

 - User can remove tabs by pressing an X on a tab.
 TODO
 - Dynamically show and hide a UIToolbar at the top
 - Show the UIBarButtonItems in viewController.toolbarItems in the toolbar
-- Enables you to build mobile Safari style Apps
+- Enables you to build mobile Safari style Apps.
+(See demo

 # Demo
 A basic web browser with tabs, in around 120 lines of code.